 Kwashiorkor and Marasmus are two conditions that are seen with acute malnutrition.
-It causes the swollen bellies you see on TV and I can see this appearing in our country were we to go through some horrible SHTF event.
-The pictures you see on TV could be not from around the world, but in your own back yard.
+It causes the swollen bellies you see on TV and I can see this appearing in our country where we to go through some horrible SHTF event.
+The pictures you see on TV could be not from around the world, but in your own backyard.

 As in other places in the world, this will lead to violence and death as everyone fights for food resources to fend off dying.